Villa Vouno (Mountain Villa)

 Villa | 3 bedrooms | sleeps 6

-The pool and Venetian pergola'd BBQ terrace are set up above the house, further up the hillside where you can while away the day in the pool whilst the eagles soar above your head or enjoy the nightime atmosphere with the blanket of stars above your head and the lights of the Venetian city of Chania twinkle down the bay.
+The pool and pergola'd BBQ terrace are set up above the house, further up the hillside where you can while away the day in the pool whilst the eagles soar above your head or enjoy the nightime atmosphere with the blanket of stars above your head and the lights of the Venetian city of Chania twinkle down the bay.
 The house has two beautiful verandas at the front, one downstairs where alfresco eating is a pleasure and one upstairs that stretches the full width of the house and is furnished with a comfortable sofa and chairs.
 It also has a covered veranda at the side of the house, for shade from the sun.
+Also now with WIFI.

 The pool area, as mentioned is set further up the mountain, TOTALLY private (Only the odd goat will see you skinny dip!) and is gated off for safety, so those with small children need not worry about them gaining access without parental supervision.
 The pool is 40sq metres in size, 1.2 metres at the shallow end and 1.8 metres at the deep end and is professionally cleaned and maintained.
 This area has comfortable sunloungers and sunshades for six people.
 The BBQ terrace has been planted out with local fruit trees and shrubs (2008).
 We have just completed (At great expense), an outdoor kitchen type area so that you can happily stay here all day and night if desired.
 We have a huge traditional stone charcoal BBQ to cook on here and a large table with six comfortable chairs, also a large pergola covering the whole area planted with local grapevines which add to the ambience up here.
 Perfect for an evening meal amongst the stars, or a midnight swim!